Yorkshire Water: Bradford Corporation Waterworks

+Huddersfield Corporation Waterworks

+Huddersfield Corporation Waterworks was formed when the Huddersfield Water Act 1869 (32 & 33 Vict. c. cx) vested the undertaking of the Huddersfield Waterworks Commissioners in the corporation.

+Wessenden Reservoir was bought by the corporation under the Huddersfield Corporation Waterworks Act 1890 (53 & 54 Vict. c. cxv).
+They had offices in Water Street, Huddersfield, built in 1828.

+The Huddersfield Waterworks Commissioners were created by the Huddersfield Water Act 1827 (7 & 8 Geo.
+4. c.
+84).

+Hull Corporation Waterworks

+Hull Corporation Waterworks was created by the Kingston-upon-Hull Water Act 1843 (6 & 7 Vict. c. lxxiii).

+The Newington Water Company was established by the Newington Water Order 1875, and taken over by Hull Corporation Waterworks on 1 October 1893.

+Leeds Corporation Waterworks

+Leeds Corporation took over the private Leeds Waterworks Company by the Leeds Waterworks (Wharfe Supply) Act 1852 (15 & 16 Vict. c. cii).

+The Leeds Waterworks Act 1867 (30 & 31 Vict. c. cxli) authorised the building of three reservoirs at Fewston Lindley Wood and Swinsty.

+The Leeds Waterworks Company was incorporated by the Leeds Waterworks Act 1837 (7 Will.
+4 & 1 Vict. c. lxxxiii).

+Scarborough Corporation Waterworks

+Scarborough Corporation Waterworks was established when the Scarborough Corporation Water Act 1878 (41 & 42 Vict. c. lxxv) enabled Scarborough Corporation to purchase the private Scarborough Waterworks Company.

+The Scarborough Waterworks Company was incorporated by the Scarborough and Falsegrave Water Act 1845 (8 & 9 Vict. c. lxviii).

+Scarborough Waterworks Company purchased the Scalby Water Company by the Scarborough Waterworks Amendment Act 1878 (41 & 42 Vict. c. l).

+Under the Scarborough Water Order 1961 (SI 1961/1151), Scarborough Corporation Waterworks purchased the private Whitby Waterworks Company, acquiring its Randy Mere Reservoir.

+The Whitby Waterworks Company was formed by the Whitby Waterworks Act 1851 (14 & 15 Vict. c. xxxvi).

-Sheffield Corporation
+Sheffield Corporation Waterworks

 The private Sheffield Waterworks Company was incorporated by the Sheffield Water Act 1830 (11 Geo.
 4 & 1 Will.
 4. c. lv), taking over a number of smaller water suppliers that existed at that time.

 In 1833, Hadfield Dam (originally named Pisgah Dam) was created in Crookes to provide a service reservoir.
 The three large Redmires Reservoirs were then complied in 1836, 1849 and 1854.
 The Rivelin Dams were created in 1848 to provide compensation water.

 The Sheffield Waterworks Act 1853 (16 & 17 Vict. c. xxii) authorised the company to raise more money, and the building of Dale Dike, Agden and Strines reservoirs on the River Loxley.

 In 1864 the dam of Dale Dike Reservoir failed, causing the Great Sheffield Flood.

 The company built offices in Division Street, Sheffield in 1869.
 These are now a J D Wetherspoons public house.